ConfoederatioVF/.github/profile/README.md

       <h1>Welcome to Confoederatio.</h1>
       <a href = "https://confoederatio.org"><b>Website</b></a> | <a href = "https://confoederatiodocs.info/"><b>Documentation</b></a> | <a href = "https://docs.confoederatio.org/"><b>Wiki</b></a>
       <br><br>
       We're a data science studio focused on digitally modelling the world from the Neolithic to Now.
-If you're looking for our data editors, software engines, infrastructure, or ML toolkits, you're in the right place.<br><br>Unlike the outfits we compete with, our projects are MIT licenced, and we encourage their use and exaptation.
+If you're looking for our data editors, software engines, or infrastructure, you're in the right place.<br><br>Unlike the outfits we compete with, our projects are MIT licenced, and we encourage their use and exaptation.
 To maintain our wide-ranging domain, we also carry out foundational infrastructure work through our software engine (Vercengen) and GIS (Naissance).
 Only projects that are in an operable/released state are listed here.
       <br><br>
       <b>Looking for a game studio?</b> <a href = "https://github.com/CTD-Games">CTD Games</a> is a separate organisation.
     </td>